 - In the Dynasty Warriors series,

-- It must be noted that at lower difficulty levels, the computer-controlled allied generals will be quite capable of eliminating any opposing generals you don't get to first, however, at higher difficulty levels, they Can't Catch Up.
+practicallyevery stage matches the trope.
+At lower difficulty levels, the computer-controlled allied generals will be quite capable of eliminating any opposing generals you don't get to first, however, at higher difficulty levels, they Can't Catch Up.
 At the highest difficulty levels, this can even lead to being a rather LITERAL One-Man Army, especially in the earlier games, if you played as your side's commanding officer, and there was no way to lose besides your character or the CO's death.
-If you could not achieve immediate and signficant momentum for your side by killing generals and cutting off reinforcements, your side would be reduced to you alone in mere minutes, no matter how well you held off the thousands of opposing soldiers.
+If you could not achieve immediate and significant momentum for your side by killing generals and cutting off reinforcements, your side would be reduced to you alone in mere minutes, no matter how well you held off the thousands of opposing soldiers.

 - The introductory and end sequences of Heavenly Sword, where you take on Bohan's entire army.
 The first part of the final chapter, "The Goddess," is especially awesome, as you get to rock out using the full power of the titular sword, killing up to a thousand or more of Bohan's men before the final battle with Bohan proper begins.

 - Lord Of The Rings Return Of The King has the Battle of Pelennor Fields.
 Play as Aragorn, Legolas or Gimli as you charge headfirst into over a hundred enemies at a time battling Rohirrim.
 Soon after the level begins, the Mumakil (elephants) and The Witch King swoop in to kill Eowyn and Merry, and you need to kill both.
 Oh, did I mention, the entire time The Fellowship Fanfare is blasting in the background...tell this troper that isn't epic.